PaulBernier/factomjs/README.md

     .build();
 ```

-Side note: helper functions `getFactoidTransaction` and `getEntryCreditPurchaseTransaction` cannot generate unsigned transactions because they compute fees automatically and to do so need the complete transaction.
+Side note: helper functions `createFactoidTransaction` and `createEntryCreditPurchaseTransaction` cannot generate unsigned transactions because they compute fees automatically and to do so need the complete transaction.
 Therefore if the user provides a public Factoid address as input for those functions the library will attempt to retrieve the corresponding private address from the wallet in order to build a signed transaction.

 ##### Fees computation